mono-app/mobile-rn/README.md

 ## Issue Tracker
 It is highly appreciated if you can start a new issue and assign the issue with correct label.
 For a question, you can use `question` label.

+## Submitting Issue to Pull Request
+To submit an `issue` to a `pull request` you need to set your comment title using the issue number.
+For example `pull request to fix issue #7`.
+In here, `#7` is the issue number.